-An Introduction to the Fundamentals of Screenwriting is taught by local professional screenwriter Thomas Cartier.
-He will lead students through the fundamental aspects of screenwriting for films, once a week for 8 weeks, beginning Wednesday, March 17th, and repeating Wednesday May 19th 2021, 4- 6 pm.
-Alternatively, students may select an option for individual 1-on-1 tutoring, which will be conducted with one hour meetings online, or in person over the span of 6 weeks.
-Contact us for details and availability.
+An Introduction to the Fundamentals of Screenwriting is taught by local creative writer Richard Bergh.
+He will lead students through the fundamental aspects of screenwriting for films, once a week for 8 weeks, beginning Friday August 6th, 2021, 4- 6 pm.

 During the course, students will learn the fundamentals of how to write a screenplay for a short film.
 Topics explored include screenwriting fundamentals (such as conflict, beginning/middle/end), finding the story spark and discovering what you want to say (theme), creating compelling characters, techniques to write a successful short film (vs the feature format), implementing successful visual storytelling, crafting well constructed scenes utilizing POV, dialogue, structure, and style, and understanding the basic formatting of a script.
 By the end of class, students will have written a complete short script, and have the beginnings of a feature screenplay.

-Cost for the course is $425 (Alumni discount included), and the registration form is found below.
+Cost for the course is $530 ($424 for Alumni), and the registration form is found below.
 A $50 non-refundable deposit will be needed to secure the registration.
 In-person instruction will be conducted according to our Social-Distancing Policy for Covid-19, including increased distance, masks and/or face shields, and increased sanitizing.

-Wanting to sign up for multiple classes?
-Check out our Package Options!
 Intro to Screenwriting (or comparable previous coursework) will be a prerequisite for Intermediate Screenwriting, which will be a prerequisite for Advanced Workshopping.
+Contact us to see how to apply!